margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * "The Highwaymen" --- **interested in writing and composing a song called 'A Highwaygirl' inspired by this tune, but different narrative**
 * "'Tis a Gift to Be Simple'" --- **interested in writing and composing a rendition of this**
 * [Scottish Traditional Music](https://www.youtube.com/watch?v=XPcnZLeextk&t=234s)
-* "One Voice" by The Wailin' Jennys + The Devil's Paintbrush Road by The Wailin' Jennys
-* Music by Ruth Moody
-* Music by The Riverside Group
-* Southern Gospel Norton Hall Band

 ## Song Lyrics ##
 Songs share stories, human stories.
 Songs share stories of relationships.
 Songs express the heart of someone and speak to the heart of another.
 Songs capture words through feelings in catchy, punchy, witty, and clever ways.
 People can learn lessons from songs, sing along to songs, dance to songs, and learn to create their own songs.
 People can use music to heal.